patojoke/gettt/Full-list-of-get5-cvars.md

 # File name formatting

 Note: for these, setting the cvar to an empty string ("") will disable the file writing entirely.
-Valid substitutions are: ``TIME, MAPNAME, MAPNUMBER, MATCHID, TEAM1, TEAM2``.
+Valid substitutions are (when surrounded by {}): TIME, MAPNAME, MAPNUMBER, MATCHID, TEAM1, TEAM2.

 - ``get5_time_format``: time format string (default ``"%Y-%m-%d_%H``), only affects if a {TIME} tag is used in other file-name formatting cvars
 - ``get5_demo_name_format``: format to name demo files in (default ``{MATCHID}_map{MAPNUMBER}_{MAPNAME}``)